Archisman-Mridha/cyfrin-web3/README.md

     Tools we can use to build DAOs - [`Snapshot`](https://snapshot.org/#/).

++ `NFTS (Non Fungible Tokens)` - NFTs (also known as `ERC721s`) are a token standard created on the Ethereum platform. **They are unique and not interchangeable (unlike USD or Eth)**.
+Currently, they are mostly represented as digital pieces of art that have a permanent history of who has deployed and owned them.

+    NFTs are deployed to smart contract platforms and then can be viewed and traded in NFT platforms / marketplaces like `Opensea` (note - they can also be viewed and traded without the help of these NFT marketplaces).

++ `IPFS (Inter Planatery File System)` - IPFS is `a distributed decentralized data storage system`, that is not exactly a blockhain system but is similar to a blockchain system.

+    Our IPFS node hashes our data to get a unique hash.
+The hash is then linked to the data.
+Every IPFS node in the planet has the same hashing function.
+The IPFS node then hosts the data mapped to the unique hash.

+    Our IPFS node is connected to a massive network of other IPFS nodes.
+The hash and the data gets replicated to some of those other IPFS nodes.

+    An IPFS node is very lightweight compared to a blockchain node, since it supports only data storage and not any smart contract execution.
+Each IPFS node can choose which data it will replicate.
+So an IPFS node can be of size few MBs to several TBs or more.

+    Now what if, no other IPFS node has replicated the data hosted in our IPFS node?
+We can use [Pinata cloud](https://www.pinata.cloud) - a service which will replicate our host our data, so that it remains available, even when our IPFS node goes down.

 ## How the blockchain works

 The fundamental unit of the blockchain is a block.
 This is a structure of a block -